-Therefore, it is crucial to know how to properly password-protect a Word document and when password-protecting PDF files using designated tools like PDF.net is smarter than using Word ones.
+Therefore, it is crucial to know how to properly protect a Word file with a password, and when password-protecting PDF files using designated tools like pdf.net is smarter than using Word ones.

 How to Password-Protect a Word Document on Windows